 The Origin of the New Year’s Kiss

 Most historians agree that the New Year’s Eve kiss made its debut in the Middle Ages and had is derived from either German and English folklore.
 Both cultures enjoyed the tradition.
 The basic idea is that the first person you encounter in a new year will set that year’s tone.
-So choose wisely; most people’s inhibition are fairly low at this point.
+So choose wisely; most people’s inhibitions are fairly low at this point (beer goggles).
 In any event a kiss is the best ritual to start the new year with.
 Of course, with that whole COVID-19 pandemic thing…

 The Party Statistics are Staggering

-Statistics suggest that about 22% of us will be passing out before the clock strikes 12.
-That really narrows the field of kiss prospects (unless you’re really into some serious weirdness).
+Statistics suggest that about 22% of us will be passing out before the clock strikes 12 midnight.
+That really narrows the field of kiss-kiss prospects (unless you’re really into some serious weirdness).
 This is where the designated drivers have an edge; that seems like a pretty good strategy.
 Now, who’s ready for a liver detox?